Eugène Séguy

 Eugène Séguy (21 April 1890 – 1 June 1985) was a French entomologist and artist who specialised in Diptera.
 He held a chair of entomology at the Muséum national d'histoire naturelle in Paris from 1956 to 1960.
 He is also known for establishing the Diptera section at that museum.
-This entomologist is often confused with a French artist with a similar name: Émile-Allain Séguy (1877–1951).
+This entomologist is often confused with a French artist with a similar name: Émile-Allain Séguy:fr:Émile-Allain Séguy (1877–1951).
 The latter is known for his pochoir artworks representing plants.